atmz/advent-of-code/aoc2024/README.md

   2   01:36:14   18165      0   01:40:37   12007      0
   1       >24h  110383      0       >24h  104055      0
 ```
+14. Part 1 was pretty easy, you can figure out where anything will be in n steps in O(1).
+Unfortunately, I had an off-by-one error that worked on the example, so I wasted a ton of time here.
+Part 2 was a surprise, but my christmas-tree-detecting logic worked fine enough, and edned up spending <15 minutes on part 2
+13. Naive solution for part 1 worked fine, part 2 I tried various bad optimzations before giving up and solving the equation with sympy.
+In retrospect could have done this geometrically I think?
+12. Getting into the harder content!
+Re-used skeleton of part 2, started at 8ish so actually did part 1 pretty quickly.
+Perimiter calculations actually can be done neatly in the same recursive algorithm.
+In Part 2, it's trickier -- I tried to be clever but we need to do the full traversal before we can correctly count sides.
+So, ended up saving all the edges, then sorting (important!) and counting only edges that haven't had a neighbor seen yet
 11. Sub 5 minute part 1, part 2 needed a more efficient implementation and I needed to help with kids.
 Did part 2 using a defaultdict(int) to count rocks, and that ran fast enough
 10. Pretty simple graph traversal, did it recursively and part 2 is very similar to part 1 (I actually implemented part 2 by accident first)
 9. Easy Monday puzzle?
 Part 2 bneeded a rewrite from my very simple Part 1, but both worked pretty easily.
 Started at 7:11, did aprt 1, took kids to school, then did part 2